cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

     * Cilium's DSR NodePort mode currently does not operate well in environments with TCP Fast Open (TFO) enabled.
 It is recommended to switch to ``snat`` mode in this situation.
-    * Cilium's BPF kube-proxy replacement does not support the SCTP transport protocol.
+    * Cilium's eBPF kube-proxy replacement does not support the SCTP transport protocol.
       Only TCP and UDP is supported as a transport for services at this point.
-    * Cilium's BPF kube-proxy replacement does not allow ``hostPort`` port configurations for Pods that overlap with the configured NodePort range.
+    * Cilium's eBPF kube-proxy replacement does not allow ``hostPort`` port configurations for Pods that overlap with the configured NodePort range.
 In such case, the ``hostPort`` setting will be ignored and a warning emitted to the Cilium agent log.
 Similarly, explicitly binding the ``hostIP`` to the loopback address in the host namespace is